Churches, Schools & Special-Use Properties: Lending on What Banks Won’t Touch

 These buildings may have zoning, usage restrictions, or unusual layouts that make resale difficult, and for a bank, that often spells risk.

-But for private lenders who focus on the value of the real estate, not just the resale market, these can be strong, viable assets.
+But for private lenders who focus on the value of the real estate, not just the resale market, these can be strong, viable assets perfectly suited for Commercial Hard Money.

 Why Banks Walk Away – And We Lean In